cockroachdb/django-cockroachdb/README.md

    - [changing column type if it's part of an index](https://go.crdb.dev/issue/47636)
    - dropping or changing a table's primary key
    - [indexes on expressions](https://github.com/cockroachdb/cockroach/issues/9682) (Django's [`Index.expressions`](https://docs.djangoproject.com/en/stable/ref/models/indexes/#django.db.models.Index.expressions))
+   - CockroachDB executes `ALTER COLUMN` queries asynchronously which is at odds with Django's assumption that the database is altered before the next migration operation begins.
+CockroachDB will give an error like `unimplemented: table <...> is currently undergoing a schema change` if a later operation tries to modify the table before the asynchronous query finishes.
+A future version of CockroachDB [may fix this](https://github.com/cockroachdb/cockroach/issues/47137).

 - Unsupported queries:
    - [Mixed type addition in SELECT](https://github.com/cockroachdb/django-cockroachdb/issues/19):